gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - property information is extracted about any unmanaged type as a `ModelStrutSchema`
 - property information is extracted from unmanaged super-types of managed types and included in the `ModelStructSchema`
 - annotations on properties (both managed and unmanaged, defined on getters) are available in the `ModelStructSchema`
+    - if both a subtype and a super-type declares the same annotation on a getter, the subtype annotation is retained
 - unmanaged methods that cannot be handled by the schema are silently ignored

 Examples: